Sasikala Pushpa

-Sasikala Pushpa (born 27 May 1976) is a Indian politician who serving as vice presidentof the Bharatiya Janata Party in Tamil Nadu.
+Sasikala Pushpa (born 27 May 1976) is an Indian politician who serving as vice president of the Bharatiya Janata Party in Tamil Nadu.
 She served as a member of the Parliament in the Rajya Sabha.
 She was also a mayor of Thoothukudi Municipal Corporation from 2011 to 2014.

 Personal life

 In March 2018, Sasikala Pushpa married Dr. B Ramaswamy in violation of the order of the Madurai Family Court to stay the marriage.
 The stay of the Court was based on a complaint lodged by wife of Ramasamy from their previous marriage, who says she is still married to Ramaswamy, and has not yet officially divorced him.
 The court has said that the first marriage is still valid.
 Ramasamy has a daughter from his previous marriage and his previous wife alleged of constant death threats to her family for the last 6 months threatening her to divorce Ramasamy.